cophilot/DevCv/README.md

 > Export via **Google Chrome** or **Microsoft Edge** for the best quality!

-1. Click on the print button
+1. Click on the print button in the settings menu
 2. Select the desired printer to _"Save as PDF"_
 3. Choose the pages you want to export (e.g. 1-2)
 4. Click on _"More settings"_